Sigtran/CC_GW_Parser/README.md

   parse.py gw.txt > results.txt

-Resulting output will be for easy copy paste ti War Data sheet:
+Resulting output will be easy copy paste to War Data sheet in the following format:

   Points -- TAB -- might / 1000